jiax264/DS5690_Donut_Paper_Presentation/README.md

 ## Background/Motivation

-Optical Character Recognition (OCR) is a technology used to convert different types of documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data.
-An example of its application is in the use of Rocketbook for handwritten class notes, which are digitized through OCR.
-Beyond academic notes, OCR is crucial in business for automating the processing of documents like invoices and receipts, enhancing data entry, archiving, and content management.
+I use a Rocketbook to take handwritten class notes and an app to take pictures of these notes for OCR processing.
+The OCR software scans, preprocesses, identifies text regions, matches to character patterns, and corrects errors, yielding digital, searchable text.
+Beyond academic notes, OCR is vital in business for automating the understanding and processing of documents like invoices and receipts, streamlining data entry, archiving, and content management.

 ### Common Tasks in Visual Document Understanding (VDU)
 - Document classification